Dianne Foster: Television

-Personal life and later years
+Personal life and death

 In 1951, Foster married Andrew Allan, head radio drama supervisor for the Canadian Broadcasting Corporation, in London.
 They soon divorced, and in 1954, she married Joel A. Murcott, a Hollywood radio-television scriptwriter, in Owensboro, Kentucky.
 On February 14, 1956, she gave birth to twins—a son, Jason, and a daughter, Jodi.
 That same year, she also filed for divorce from Murcott.
 She asked for custody and $1 in token alimony.
 The couple reconciled, but it proved to be temporary, as they separated twice more before finally divorcing in 1959.
 In 1961, Foster married her third husband, Harold Rowe, a Van Nuys dentist.
-On November 14, 1963, her son, Dustin Louis Rowe, was born in Los Angeles.
+On November 14, 1963, their son, Dustin Louis Rowe, was born in Los Angeles.

 Foster died in July 2019 at the age of 90.